Posted by Bulk Nutrients in Health / Nutrition

-A balanced diet is one that includes five major food groups and gives your body the nutrition it needs to function properly on a daily basis.
-In order to get a truly balanced nutrition intake, you should obtain the majority of your daily calories from fresh fruits and vegetables, carbohydrates, dairy products, lean proteins and good healthy fats.
+A balanced diet includes five major food groups and gives your body the nutrition it needs to function properly daily.
+To get a truly balanced nutrition intake, you should obtain the majority of your daily calories from fresh fruits and vegetables, carbohydrates, dairy products, lean proteins and good healthy fats.

 There are five main foods groups we need to include daily into our diets, namely: